gchaperon/cc3002-pinball/README.md

 # Pinball - Homework CC3002

-Basic logic for the pinball game.
-No GUI yet.
+Basic logic for the pinball game and GUI, sadly both are not linked yet, so no score nor fancy hittable upgrade.

 ## Getting Started